 Grand Fir-- The squat shape and long needles make this a unique selection.
 They have a very soft feel, strong aroma and very good needle retention.

-Korean Fir-- This strongly scented variety resembles a Fraser Fir, but has a brighter white color on the bottom of the needles.
-They are sturdy, soft and show pretty good needle retention.
+Korean Fir-- New to us in 2015, this strongly scented variety resembles a Fraser Fir, but has a brighter white color on the bottom of the needles.
+They are sturdy, soft and show good needle retention.

 Noble Fir-- The only non-Michigan tree, these have a flat layered branch, pungent aroma and soft feel.
-They are good at holding their needles, but are cut early and shipped from Oregon, so will dry out sooner than other firs.
+They are good at holding their needles, but are cut early and shipped from Oregon, so they are pricy and will dry out sooner than other firs.
+A traditional western tree that is well worth the investment.

 Scotch Pine-- One of the most common trees sold at Christmas, these have the traditional shape and color that many look for, but they are painted to give them that color.
 They have a stiff feel and good needle retention.
 The Scotch Pine is also the most economical tree for consumers.